muraljs/mural/README.md

 #### Blossoming Complexity

-There are a number of strategies for dealing with complexity growing beyond the base MVC architecture Bur encourages.
+There are a number of strategies for dealing with complexity growing beyond the base MVC architecture Mural encourages.
 First of all a couple high-level philosophies we can suggest:

 1. Solve big problems by breaking them down into smaller problems
 2. There is no single tool for _every_ job—be quick to abbandon, or expand upon, patterns or libraries that aren't cutting it

 With that said, ways to put this in practice can take numerous shapes...

 Firstly if you find an app growing large in size and complexity, try splitting the app apart into smaller apps.
 For instance a single page for a user's profile could end up evolving into a full blown microsite with settings, photos, and blog pages.
 In this case it might make sense to separate that single user app into user-settings, user-photos, user-blog apps.
-A quick page refresh between app boundaries can do wonders for managing complexity and with Bur's universal appraoch to UI it could likely have little effect on the end user experience.
+A quick page refresh between app boundaries can do wonders for managing complexity and with Mural's universal appraoch to UI it could likely have little effect on the end user experience.
 Similarly it might make sense to refactor apps in a way that combines models into an API app and separates the views and controllers in to UI apps.
 Eventually you may even want to move some apps out into their own separarely deployed codebases.

 If spliting an app with page refreshes is unacceptable, then it might make sense to introduce more layers beyond the base MVC.
 For instance if controller logic is getting to bloated you can introduce a UI model that extracts the state tree and the meat of controller functions into a UI model library.
 If the JoiQL Mongo model logic is getting too heavy it might make sense to break the functionality out into more single purpose libraries such as a "mailers" or "util".

-Finally, the tools that Bur provides you are an attempt at something that is useful most of the time.
+Finally, the tools that Mural provides you are an attempt at something that is useful most of the time.
 If a particular UI or backend need is not a good fit for React, Mongo, GraphQL or any of the other tools provided—don't be shy about abandoning it all together.
-Bur's modular architecture should make it amiable to mount a new Koa app from scratch for a blank slate, or spin up an entirely different frontend or backend codebase that talks to the original Bur app.
+Mural's modular architecture should make it amiable to mount a new Koa app from scratch for a blank slate, or spin up an entirely different frontend or backend codebase that talks to the original Mural app.

 ### Why Yet Another Javscript Framework